 Banana leaves are sold in the market and are used for cooking tamales.
 The leaves are not intended to be eaten.
 Click here for a larger image

-Biznaga (Mamillaria spp.), Ferocactus in English, is used to make candy called biznaga dulce.
-Biznaga is mostly water, to make the candy, the water is squeezed out and replaced with concentrated sugar water.
-Biznaga dulce is used in the Three Kings cake or la rosca de reyes and in los chiles en nogada.
+Biznaga or "barril cactus" in English.
+Biznaga can refer to any of of these four species of cacti: Echinocactus, Ferocactus, Melocactus or Mammillaria.
+Biznaga is used to make candy called acitrón; to make the candy, the pulp is boiled and the water is squeezed out and replaced with syrup.
+Biznaga dulce is used to make candies including those used in the Three Kings cake or la rosca de reyes and in los chiles en nogada.
 Click here for a larger image of biznaga.

 Cacao (Theobroma cacao) is cacaocuáhuitl in Nahuatl[cacao1] and cocoa in English, originates from Central and South America.
 Prior to the arrival of the Spaniards and into the colonial period the cacao bean was used as currency in Mexico and Central America.
 The fruit of the cacao can be eaten although it rarely is.
 Cacao beans are used to make chocolate and in making moles.
 The Mayans and the Aztecs would not have consumed it with sugar as is now done but instead would have mixed it with corn and vanilla or achiote.

 The first image below is of cacao beans just removed from their pod.
 Click here for a larger image.
 The second image is of roasted cacao.
 A kilo or 2.2 lbs of these beans will cost a little less than U.S. $5.
 Click here for a larger image.

 The little white flower of cacao is known as rosita.
 It should not be confused with (Quararibea funebris), commonly known as flor de cacao or rosita de cacao and which is used in making tejate, a non-alcoholic drink made of maize, cacao, mamey seeds and cacao's little flower.
 Click here for a larger image of a (Theobroma cacao) flower.
 As far as I know, the flower of (Theobroma cacao) is not edible.